The Low FODMAP Diet for IBS, SIBO, and Chronic Digestive Symptoms

 A review of studies examining low FODMAP interventions in celiac patients showed improvements in digestive symptoms, quality of life, and overall well-being (9).
 While these findings are promising, they also highlight the importance of avoiding unnecessary long-term restriction.

-High and Low FODMAP Foods
+High vs. Low FODMAP Foods

-Higher FODMAP foods commonly associated with symptoms
+Higher FODMAP foods commonly associated with symptoms:

 Alcohol and high-caffeine beverages